djhaskin987/pylighthouse/docs/usage.rst

 were assigned.
 If workload could not be assigned to a node, the value is ``None`` for that key instead.

+.. caution:: the ``name`` field for each workload and node must be unique
+             to that node or workload, or bad things will happen to innocent people (you.
+At least, I *hope* you're innocent)

 Note that the requirements in a workload need not include all the types of resourjces found in nodes.
 In the above example, each node has ``mem``, ``cpu`` and ``disk`` attributes, but the requirements